stderr-fail/untitled-space-bureau/README.md

 2. Launch Godot with flag `--rendering-driver opengl3` since Asahi Fedora doesn't have a Vulkan driver (yet)
 3. Update the Godot project settings for Rendering > Renderer > Rendering Method to `gl_compatability`

+# Sandboxes

+## orbital-lines-stuff

+The **orbital-lines-stuff** sandbox holds PoC code for rendering orbital lines and Godot Camera3D code for moving the camera along with mouse movements